okwyrika/Brainwave_Matrix_Intern/README.md

 ## Prepare

 I downloaded my data from kaggle.  it can be found [here](https://www.kaggle.com/datasets/akanksha995579/pharma-data-analysis).
 I extracted the data from its zip file.
+The data is a pharmacy data for 2017 - 2020.
 All personally identifiable information was removed.
 The data consist of 14 columns: Distributor, Customer_Name, City, Country, Latitude, Longitude, Channel, Sub_channel, Product_Name, Product_Class, Quantity, Price, Sales, Month, Year, Name_of_Sales_Rep, Manager, Sales_Team.
 I created a folder for the data I need and named it appropriately.

 ## Process